bot-app/trading/docs/exchanges.md

 ### Getting latest price / Incomplete candles

 Most exchanges return current incomplete candle via their OHLCV/klines API interface.
-By default, Freqtrade assumes that incomplete candle is fetched from the exchange and removes the last candle assuming it's the incomplete candle.
+By default, Trading assumes that incomplete candle is fetched from the exchange and removes the last candle assuming it's the incomplete candle.

 Whether your exchange returns incomplete candles or not can be checked using [the helper script](developer.md#Incomplete-candles) from the Contributor documentation.

-Due to the danger of repainting, Freqtrade does not allow you to use this incomplete candle.
+Due to the danger of repainting, Trading does not allow you to use this incomplete candle.

 However, if it is based on the need for the latest price for your strategy - then this requirement can be acquired using the [data provider](strategy-customization.md#possible-options-for-dataprovider) from within the strategy.

-### Advanced Freqtrade Exchange configuration
+### Advanced Trading Exchange configuration

 Advanced options can be configured using the `_ft_has_params` setting, which will override Defaults and exchange-specific behavior.